 Pick a winner in each category — you can change your vote anytime.

 Choose Google Antigravity if you are developers who want to try the most agentic IDE experience available today.
-Choose Pi if you are users who want a friendly conversational AI for general tasks.
+Choose Pi if you are developers who want a fast, minimal, hackable terminal agent with full control over context and models.

-In our editorial scoring, Google Antigravity leads in 3 of six categories (output quality, autonomy and value), while Pi leads in 2 (speed and ease of use).
-On price, Google Antigravity runs free public preview and is proprietary; Pi runs free and is proprietary.
+Editorially this matchup is a dead heat: each agent leads in 3 of our six categories.
+On price, Google Antigravity runs free public preview and is proprietary; Pi runs free (mit) — bring your own model and is open source.

 Antigravity is Google's agentic development platform, launched alongside Gemini 3: a VS Code-style IDE where an agent manager dispatches agents that work across the editor, terminal, and a Chrome browser they control — producing verifiable artifacts (plans, screenshots, browser recordings) as they go.
 The free public preview and Gemini 3 Pro quality made it an instant heavyweight, but it's still early: capacity limits, preview rough edges, and early prompt-injection concerns around the browser-control surface mean production teams should keep a human on the loop.